Posts Tagged ‘Health’

 Talk To You Later title (“PocketPC” – courtesy Tom van Beveren)

 Distracted driving is a danger on the roads.
 Susiann Reynolds Akapelwa tells the tragic story of her mother’s death in an accident caused by a distracted driver.
-Winter Springs Police Chief Keven Brunelle discusses legislation and enforcement of a ban on texting while driving.
+Winter Springs Police Chief Kevin Brunelle discusses legislation and enforcement of a ban on texting while driving.
 (Length 18:40)

 (Produced, reported and edited by Desta Horner.
 Title photo “PocketPC” – courtesy Tom van Beveren.)